RAM Evaluation Results

 GLM-4.7-Flash0.0730.0%3.3%

-Conversely, Qwen3-30B-A3B’s high span (1.378) with 41.3% of tensors eligible for 2-bit quantisation explains why RAM achieves its most dramatic improvement on this model — cutting uniform 4-bit’s 10.3% degradation down to 2.8%.
+On the other end, Qwen3-30B-A3B's high span (1.378) with 41.3% of tensors eligible for 2-bit quantisation explains why RAM scores its biggest win on this model, cutting uniform 4-bit's 10.3% degradation down to 2.8%.

 Compression Efficiency